LaunchCodeEducation/lchs/src/assignments/coded-messages.rst

 #.
 Works.
 #.
 Only displays the expected output and NOT any of the function test results.
 #.
-Contains no "loose" code statements (statements placed outside of any
+Contains no loose code statements (statements placed outside of any
    function).
 #.
 Includes enough comments to describe to a non-coder what each part of the
    program does.